liuch37/autorecord/README.md

 --output: Output name for the final video being saved.
 The default is set to 'record.mp4'.

 --index: Proper audio device index found in the first step.
+Try to find device index with name 'Speakers (Conexant ISST Audio)' if you want to record system sound coming out from default speaker.

 ### How to Stop Recording